15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 8. SAMPLE THE LOCAL WINE IN DUBROVNIK OLD TOWN

-9. SWIM THE DUBROVNIK OLD TOWN BANJE BEACH
+9. SWIM DUBROVNIK OLD TOWN BANJE BEACH

 Banje Beach with turquoise water and views of Dubrovnik Old Town and Lokrum Island – relaxing here is one of the top things to do in Dubrovnik Old Town.

-10. DISCOVER CLIFF TOP BARS IN DUBROVNIK OLD TOWN
+10. DISCOVER CLIFF TOP BARS IN DUBROVNIK OLD TOWN (Unique things to do in Dubrovnik)

 If you fancy kayaking around the old town walls, check out the morning, afternoon or sunset tours on the Kayak tour here!